ssnake/threads_pad/README.md

 A helpful tool for paralleling and asynchronous processing for Rails

 **Note!** It works with threads.
-Be aware thatnot all ruby intreperters fully support threads.
+Be aware that not all ruby intreperters fully support threads.

 ##[Demo](https://tpd-demo.herokuapp.com/) (JRuby)